narkisr/narkisr.com/resources/templates/md/posts/17-01-2018-dependencies.md

 * Use dependency managers to manage them (create them if none exists).
 * Trim dependencies once in a while, they tend to accumulate and grow like a wild plant.
 * Keep dependencies up to date, postponing updates for too long can cause your system to stagnate (there are tools that track out of date dependencies).
-* Minimize dependency just for a single feature/method/api, sometimes its better to copy and paste a function (assuming its self isolated).
+* Minimize dependencies,  sometimes its better to copy and paste a single function (assuming its self isolated) than to include a entire library.
 * Don't over minimize and re-invent stuff if it exists already [NIH](https://en.wikipedia.org/wiki/Not_invented_here).

 ## Summary